Delegation in Nursing: Steps, Skills, and Solutions for Creating Balance at Work

 - Delegate the Right Task

-Make sure that you delegate a task(s) that would both save you time and that can be done just as effectively by another nurse or team member.
+Make sure that you delegate tasks that would both save you time and can be done just as effectively by another nurse or team member.

 - Under the Right Circumstances

 Look for the right timing.
-If someone’s day is slammed, they won’t be the right candidate for you to delegate your project to.
-Or, if you have a critical care patient, you may want to delegate other patients to someone else and care for the complex case yourself.
+If someone’s slammed during their shift, they won’t be the right candidate to whom yiou should delegate your project.
+Or if you have a critical care patient, you may want to delegate other patients to someone else and care for the more complex case yourself.

 - To the Right Person

 Make sure you’re only delegating tasks to nurses, teammates, or patient care associates who are qualified to handle them.